 Titanic Hotel Liverpool — This hotel is a fantastic choice if your budget is on the higher side.
 Centrally located, this hotel has numerous amenities including an on-site spa and fitness centre, and a restaurant.
 There are a range of rooms available.
 Click here to check their availability

 Airbnb — Airbnb can be a good option if you would like to stay in your own apartment or in a private room in a local’s home, like this quirky double room in the centre of the city.
-There are myriad properties available on the platform and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are myriad properties available on the platform – click here to browse the best Airbnbs in Liverpool.